The Ōtara-Papatoetoe Local Board wants to celebrate Polyfest’s 50th anniversary at its home location, continuing a 28-year tradition.

 Apulu noted the challenge of navigating funding cycles.

-Because the board's financial year ends in June and Polyfest is around April, it’s a matter of when the bond is no longer needed and if it will be released in time, he said.
+Because the board's financial year ends in June and Polyfest is around April, it’s a matter of when the bond is no longer needed, and if it will be released in time, he said.

 “If [the bond money] gets to us outside of the financial year, then it won’t come back to us as a local board; it will just go as savings to [the] Auckland Council.

-“The sooner we know that the money’s coming back to us, then we can start planning how to use that money."
+“The sooner we know that the money’s coming back to us, we can start planning how to use that money."

 Local board member Tupou Folau emphasised the festival’s value to the community and its legacy.
 Photo / File